Pizza deliveryman arrested at military base jailed again

 He was detained in June at the Fort Hamilton Army base in Brooklyn.
 His wife said at the time that Villavicencio was doing a routine delivery when he was asked for a valid identification document.

-Villavicencio was arrested, but later released from a holding facility in New Jersey following a federal judge's orders.
+Villavicencio was arrested but was later released from a holding facility in New Jersey following a federal judge's orders.
 The government declined to appeal the July decision freeing him.

 Immigration and Customs Enforcement (ICE) told Fox News in June that an immigration judge granted Villavicencio voluntary departure in March 2010 but he failed to leave as ordered.